Yoav666s/dnd-wiki/_pages/reckonfear.md

 ### Determining Attribute Values
 There are several ways to determine your Attribute Values.

 **Rolling for Stats.** Roll 2d6 eight times and write down the results.
-Distribute the results in a way that fits your character.
+Distribute them in a way that fits your Associate.

 **Standard Array.** Assign each value a number from the following array: `10, 9, 8, 7, 7, 6, 6, 4`